Nikolova-Lilia/Nikolova-Lilia/README.md

 - 🌱 I’m currently working on my assignments in C.

-- ✨ I am 42 Prague student, since June 2023 and I'm based in Prague.
+- ✨ I am 42 Prague student, since June 2023.

 <!--- 💞️ I’m looking to collaborate on ... --->
 <!--- 📫 How to reach me ... --->